thoto/swcfg2confluence/README.md

 ## TODO

-* make `confluence_edit_code` idempotent and note changes
-* change example playbooks to run on ansible connection of network type
+* adapt to other switches